kimili/No-DB-URL-Shortener/README.md

 ## Adding a Short URL

 To generate a short URL and add it to the system, there is **/create** URL which you can make a REST call to.
-It accepts the following parameters:

 > Example: `/create?pw=PASSWORD&link=URL&hash=KEY`

+The call accepts the following parameters:

 **pw** _required_
 This is the password you set up during the installation process.
 Any requests to the **/create** endpoint that don't include the password will result in an error.